 The Federal Open Market Committee (FOMC) meets eight times a year and announces its decision on what to do with the benchmark interest rate.
 The schedule for 2025 is as follows:

-Available indicators suggest that economic activity has been expanding at a solid pace.
-Job gains have remained low, and the unemployment rate has been little changed in recent months.
-Inflation remains somewhat elevated.
+Recent indicators suggest that economic activity has been expanding at a solid pace.
+Job gains have remained low, on average, and the unemployment rate has been little changed in recent months.
+Inflation is elevated, in part reflecting the recent increase in global energy prices.

 The Committee seeks to achieve maximum employment and inflation at the rate of 2 percent over the longer run.
-Uncertainty about the economic outlook remains elevated.
-The implications of developments in the Middle East for the U.S. economy are uncertain.
+Developments in the Middle East are contributing to a high level of uncertainty about the economic outlook.
 The Committee is attentive to the risks to both sides of its dual mandate.

 In support of its goals, the Committee decided to maintain the target range for the federal funds rate at 3‑1/2 to 3‑3/4 percent.
 In considering the extent and timing of additional adjustments to the target range for the federal funds rate, the Committee will carefully assess incoming data, the evolving outlook, and the balance of risks.
 The Committee is strongly committed to supporting maximum employment and returning inflation to its 2 percent objective.